-I was told earlier today that my grandmother passed away at 6.15 this morning by her care home.
+I was told earlier today by my grandmother’s care home that she passed away at 6.15 this morning.
 It’s a strange phone call to get: One that leaves you with a sense of overwhelming blurriness in the immediate aftermath of confusion and denial.

 I haven’t quite got to the anger stage, nor proper grief.
 I am still still firmly in shock.